 When should I take my cat to the emergency vet for a UTI?

-Seek emergency care immediately if your cat cannot urinate, cries out in severe pain, appears extremely lethargic, or shows signs of collapse.
+Seek emergency care immediately if your cat cannot urinate, cries out in severe pain, appears extremely lethargic, or shows signs of collapse, as untreated urinary blockages can lead to kidney failure or other life-threatening complications.
 For other symptoms like increased frequency or blood in urine, schedule a veterinary appointment within 24 hours.

 Can I treat a cat UTI at home?